 Authorization: Once authenticated, ensure users or systems only have access to the resources they are permitted to use.
 Implement role-based access control (RBAC) to restrict access based on user roles.

-An API gateway acts as a central point of control for managing API traffic.
-It provides features like authentication, rate limiting, and request validation.
-By using an API gateway, you can enforce security policies consistently across all your APIs.
+An API gateway acts as a central point of control for managing and securing your APIs.
+It provides features like:

-API keys are often used to authenticate and authorize API requests.
-To keep them secure:
+API keys and tokens are often used to authenticate and authorize API requests.
+However, if these credentials are exposed, attackers can gain unauthorized access to your API.
+To secure them: